ulthiel/NetatmoInflux/Readme.md

 ***

+##Downloads
+You can download the source code of the latest version [here]().
+You'll need Python 2 and some libraries as described below.
+Alternatively, you can simply download [binaries for Windows]() and [binaries for MacOS]().
+All programs are executed in a terminal with specific options as discussed below.

 ##Quick start
-You can download the source code of the latest version [here]().
-You'll need Python 2 and libraries as listed in the ```requirements.txt``` file.
-Below, you'll find detailed installation instructions.
 The following is a short guide for using WeatherStats to manage and analyze Netatmo data.
 You can find more detailed information below.

 First, create an empty database with the program ```CreateEmptyDB.py```.
 Add your Netatmo account using ```AddNetatmo.py``` and follow the on-screen instructions for obtaining a client secret.
 You can add as many accounts as you like.
 All modules and sensors managed by your accounts are automatically added to the database and are assigned a unique id.
 You can get an overview of the sensors and their ids with ```ListSensors.py```.
 Now, run ```UpdateNetatmo.py```.
 This adds all available data for all sensors of your Netatmo accounts to the SQLite database ```Weather.db```.
 If you run it again later, all new data will be added.
 You can now compute statistics using the program ```Stats.py```.
 Running ```Stats.py --help``` lists the available options.
 Here are four examples: